bitprj/Bitcamp-Serverless/week3/week3blog.md

 ### **Learning Objectives**

 - create an HTML page
-- display emotion data
+- display facial hair data
 - deploy using Azure Static Web Apps

 ### **Livestream**

-In the livestream, we're going to create an HTML file that displays our emotion data.
+In the livestream, we're going to create an HTML file that displays our facial hair data.

 - For the full video, look in the [video folder](https://github.com/emsesc/bitcamp-serverless/tree/master/week3/livestream).
 - For the full code, look in the [code folder](https://github.com/emsesc/bitcamp-serverless/tree/master/week3/livestream/code).